 * Applicants are considered to be a native speaker of English if they are from Australia, Canada (with exception of Quebec), Ireland, New Zealand, Singapore, UK, USA or South Africa.

 Months of entry

 As humans, we are often intrigued by how complex our daily activities are.
 How does it work actually to perceive, to act, to decide, and to remember?
-On the one hand, if we understand how our own intelligence works, we can use this knowledge to make computers smarter.
-On the other hand, by making computers behave 'human'-like, we may be able to learn about how our own cognitive system actually works.
+If we understand how our own intelligence works, we can use this knowledge to make computers smarter, but by making computers behave 'human'-like, we may be able to learn about how our own cognitive system actually works.